pamkadams/Meddit/README.md

 7. User may also reset the whole site and search a different disease group.

 ## Challenges
-1. Event handlers on dynamically-created elements required attaching it to the parent that wasn't dynamically created.
+1. Event handlers and drop-down menus on dynamically-created elements required attaching it to the parent that wasn't dynamically created.
 ```
 $(".clickable").on("click", callNCIB);